McDonnell Douglas F-4 Phantom II: Egypt

-In 1979, the Egyptian Air Force purchased 35 former USAF F-4Es along with a number of Sparrow, Sidewinder, and Maverick missiles from the U.S. for $594 million as part of the "Peace Pharaoh" program.
+In 1979, the Egyptian Air Force purchased 35 former USAF F-4Es along with a number of Sparrow, Sidewinder and Maverick missiles from the U.S. for $594 million as part of the "Peace Pharaoh" program.
 An additional seven surplus USAF aircraft were purchased in 1988.
 Three attrition replacements had been received by the end of the 1990s.

 Egyptian F-4Es were retired in 2020, with their former base at Cairo West Air Base being reconfigured for the operation of F-16C/D Fighting Falcons.

 Germany

-The German Air Force (Luftwaffe) initially ordered the reconnaissance RF-4E in 1969, receiving a total of 88 aircraft from January 1971.
-In 1973, under the "Peace Rhine" program, the Luftwaffe purchased 175 units of the F-4F.
-The “F” variant was a more agile version of the “E”, due to its lower weight and slatted wings.
-However this was achieved at the expense of reduced fuel capacity, and the elimination of AIM-7 Sparrow capability.
-These purchases made Germany the largest export customer for the Phantom.
+The West German Air Force (Luftwaffe) found itself in need of numerous new aircraft following the December 1967 publication of NATO's new flexible response doctrine.
+With the move back towards fighting a conventional war in Europe, there was a need for both far more capable photoreconnaissance and fighter aircraft, with the RF-104G and F-104G fleets respectively being considered obsolescent due to their inability to operate in bad weather, at night, and in the latter's case, its performance being deemed insufficient for the air defense and air superiority missions against the MiG-21 that was fielded en masse by Warsaw Pact air forces.
+These new aircraft would need to enter service relatively quickly as well, with age and fatigue rates putting Luftwaffe strength below the required numbers by 1976.
+However, with the ongoing development of the Panavia Tornado there was insufficient capital to design new aircraft for these roles, and thus foreign models would have to be procured.